 In the year 2003, the National Hockey League did something regrettable.
 They changed the standard colour of the home team jerseys from white to dark.
-The transition had something to doboston_and_montreal with the introduction of ‘the third jersey’, another unfortunate choice that I’ll speak to in a moment.
+The transition had something to do with the introduction of ‘the third jersey’, another unfortunate choice that I’ll speak to in a moment.
 Both moves are typical of an NHL that has, over the past twenty years, changed its game frequently while chasing the elusive phantoms of a wider popularity.
 During this time the league has squandered stores of its historical capital, ultimately undermining the strength and reputation of the game in the process.
 By just focusing on what’s happened with hockey jerseys alone, we can see both the mentality at work and why it could do with a shift in outlook.

 When it comes right down to it, what the NHL has lost contact with is traditional-mythic intelligence.
 On the issue of home team jersey color, it’s true that the NHL had only switched to the white jersey at home in 1971, so it wasn’t exactly an ancient practice.
 But it had been that way all my life and for the lives of many others.
 When my mom used to ask me where the game was being played, I’d always answer, “just look what team’s in white mom!”
 It was an institution, a tradition, it was a central part of the game we knew and loved.
 But it was also much more than that.
 Having the home team in white tapped into the age-old mythological tradition of the hero in white and the villain in dark menacing colors.

 This properly Zoroastrian type dualism is healthy for competition and the game, for it draws off of an old deep seated part of ourselves that’s compelled toward this fiery battle between good and evil.
 In the early 20th century the depth psychologists discovered that former stages of our development don’t go away once we evolve new ways of understanding and interpreting the world; they remain embedded and (unconsciously) alive within the new higher order emergent structures of consciousness (1).
 And as Freud recognized, those old ways of being and thinking are always trying to resurface, always trying to break through to once again steer the ship of state; Freud called this process ‘the return of the repressed’.
-So is the case with this old dualistic worldview, and the Leading-To-War-Good-vs--Evil-e10876341dissipation of this particular drive through sport can actually be healthy for society, allowing us to burn off this unconscious desire in a theater far removed from politics and war, where it’s so often manipulated.
+So is the case with this old dualistic worldview, and the dissipation of this particular drive through sport can actually be healthy for society, allowing us to burn off this unconscious desire in a theater far removed from politics and war, where it’s so often manipulated.

 So what I’m saying to the NHL is this- you’re blowing it by not tapping into this mythological heritage, and secondly, if you change the home jerseys back to white (which you should pronto), you’d actually be doing our society a favor at the same time.
 The hockey rink is precisely the place we should be satisfying our ancient urge to see the light defeat dark, to see God defeat Satan, the see good guys beating the bad guys.

 But this isn’t the only jersey related debacle for the NHL.
 Around 1993-1995, and under the new and now much despised commissioner Gary Bettman, the league introduced the third jersey.
-This was an alternate or ‘third’ jersey with sometimes completely different designs (often bad busy concoctions) and even different ducks_display_imagecolorings, to be worn on occasion.
+This was an alternate or ‘third’ jersey with sometimes completely different designs (often bad busy concoctions) and even different colorings, to be worn on occasion.
 It was a decision made for reasons of merchandise sales, and it resulted in a bewildering array of jerseys on the TV screen, with tradition and continuity being smashed by an ever shifting sea of increasingly meaningless signifiers (2).
 It ended up just producing more images and noise for the already overburdened postmodern mind to tune out.
 And it was this greedy, shortsighted decision for the third jersey that actually led to the reversal of the whites and darks at home.
 The reason- in the old system, a traveling team only had to take its dark jerseys on the road with it; however, most third jerseys are dominated by dark colors, and with the home team wanting to wear its third jersey from time to time, traveling teams now had to bring two sets of jerseys (home and away).
 This was too much hassle and too expensive to travel with and launder two sets of jerseys while on the road.
 So screw it, we’ll change the home jersey color then to dark.
 A bad move, a hand burnt while reaching for the monetary sun.

 Phoenix Coyotes Third Jersey